Key Takeaway

 Ozempic should be stopped at least 2 months before a planned pregnancy.
 Use reliable contraception during treatment.
 Weight loss on Ozempic can improve ovulatory function, potentially increasing fertility.

 Your physician will screen for eating disorders before prescribing.
-Ozempic is not appropriate for individuals with active anorexia or bulimia.
-For depression and anxiety, it is generally compatible with standard psychiatric medications.
+Ozempic isn't appropriate for individuals with active anorexia or bulimia.
+For depression and anxiety, it's generally compatible with standard psychiatric medications.

 Drug Interactions

 - ADHD stimulants: Both suppress appetite.
-Monitoring nutritional intake is essential.
+Monitoring nutritional intake is important.

 - Antidepressants: SSRIs and SNRIs are compatible.
 Ozempic may help offset antidepressant-related weight gain.

 - Oral contraceptives: Discuss with your physician.
 Delayed gastric emptying may theoretically affect absorption.
-Non-oral options are not affected.
+Non-oral options aren't affected.

 - Insulin (if prescribed for diabetes): Dose reduction needed to prevent low blood sugar.